How To Hide Your Browsing History and Protect Your Privacy

 • Temporary data: By clearing your browsing and cookie data every time you close the browser, the environment is kept clean.

-• Shared devices: When using public computers or shared devices with family members, your online activity can remain secret.
+• Shared devices: When using public computers or shared devices with family members, your online activity and search history can remain secret.

 Cons

 • Limited privacy: Unfortunately, private browsers are unable to provide complete anonymity.
-ISPs and websites you visit may still track your activity while you’re browsing.
+Your internet service provider and the websites you visit may still track your activity while you’re browsing.

 • Local monitoring: It also doesn’t stop network administrators from accessing internet usage information.